75 new Covid-19 community cases in NZ, 8 in ICU

 Bloomfield gave the latest figures during Wednesday's 1pm Covid-19 briefing in Wellington alongside Minister for Covid-19 Response Chris Hipkins.

-The total number of cases in the current Delta outbreak is now 686.
+The total number of cases in the current Delta outbreak is now 687 while New Zealand's confirmed cases to date since the pandemic began is 3,288.

+The cases break down to seven sub-clusters with the two largest groups being the Māngere church with 320 and Birkdale social network with 73.

+Overall, 34,832 contacts have been identified with the latest outbreak with 91 per cent tested so far.

 The Director General of Health said 57 per cent of the cases reported yesterday were household contacts and 75 per cent didn’t create new exposure events.

 He added that 32 people infected with Covid-19 are currently in hospital.
-Eight are in ICU with three of which are on ventilators.
+Eight are in ICU, three of which are on ventilators.

 Bloomfield said the reproduction rate of the virus is still promising and the number of cases will continue to decline.